uom-resquant/modelling_book/docs/05-inference.md

 So to reiterate:

-+ INCORRECT INTERPRETATION: “There is a 95% chance that the mean IQ is between 89.7 and 104.7 minutes”.
++ INCORRECT INTERPRETATION: “There is a 95% chance that the mean IQ is between 89.7 and 104.7”.
 This is a very common misconception!
 It seems very close to true, but it isn’t because the population mean value is fixed.
 So, it is either in the interval or not and you can't possibly know whether that is the case.
 This is subtle but important.
 + What is correct? **95% of the time, when we calculate a confidence interval in this way, the true mean will be between the two values.
 5% of the time, it will not.** Because the true mean (population mean) is an unknown value, we don’t know if we are in the 5% or the 95%.
 BUT 95% is pretty good.
 This is the only correct interpretation of our confidence interval, so do not take it any other as valid.
 + Is is not terrible to say something like “We are 95% confident that the mean IQ for all people in our fake population is between 89.7 and 104.7.”
 This is a common shorthand for the idea that the calculations “work” 95% of the time.
 But beware in true even this shorthand is incorrect for it seems to imply the particular confidence interval is correct, when all we can do is statements about the procedure not about the specific boundaries of our CI (as the "I am 95% confident" statement does).
 + Remember that we can’t have a 100% confidence interval.
 By definition, the population mean is not known .
 If we could calculate it exactly we would!
 But that would mean that we need a census of our population with is often not possible or feasible.